 I’ve joined the department of Civil & Environmental Engineering at MSU as an assistant professor in August 2014 after 2 years with the department of Environmental Engineering and Earth Sciences at Clemson University.
-I graduated with a Ph.D. in Sustainability from the Rochester Institute of Technology in 2011 and worked as a Research Associate at Brookhaven National Laboratory (DOE-BNL) for the National Photovoltaics Environmental Research Center.
+I graduated with a Ph.D. in Sustainability from the Rochester Institute of Technology and worked as a Research Associate at Brookhaven National Laboratory (DOE-BNL) for the National Photovoltaics Environmental Research Center.

 My group use proactive sustainability assessment to reduce the environmental impact of new technologies.
 Process based life-cycle assessment (LCA) is used to identify critical steps in current technologies and guide greener alternatives by combining theoretical environmental assessment and experimental work.